-- An Explanatory Statement pursuant to Section 102 of the Companies Act, 2013, ('the Act') relating to the Special Business to be transacted at the Annual General Meeting ('AGM') is annexed hereto.
-The Board of Directors have considered and decided to include the Item No.3 given above as Special Business in this AGM, as they are unavoidable in nature. - 2.
-The Register of Members of the Company will remain closed from Friday, September 01, 2023 to Tuesday, September 05, 2023 (both days inclusive). - 3.
+- 1. Explanatory Statement pursuant to Section 102 of the Companies Act, 2013, ('the Act'), Regulation 36 of SEBI (LODR) Regulations, 2015 and Secretarial Standard on General Meetings (SS-2), each as amended, relating to the Special Business to be transacted at the Annual General Meeting ('AGM') is annexed hereto.
+The Board of Directors have considered and decided to include the Item No.3 to 5 given above as Special Business in this AGM, as they are unavoidable in nature. - 2.
+The Register of Members of the Company will remain closed from Tuesday, September 17, 2024 to Friday, September 20, 2024 (both days inclusive). - 3.
 Institutional Members are encouraged to attend and vote at the AGM through VC / OAVM.
 In case any Institutional Members, facing issues for participating in AGM can write to complaint@hindoostan.com. - 4.
 Members attending the AGM through VC / OAVM shall be counted for the purpose of reckoning the quorum under Section 103 of the Act. - 5.
 As the AGM is being conducted through VC / OAVM, for the smooth conduct of proceedings of the AGM, Members are encouraged to express their views / send their queries in advance mentioning their name, demat account number / folio number, email id, mobile number at complaint@hindoostan.com.
-Questions / queries received by the Company till 5.00 p.m. on Friday, September 01, 2023 shall only be considered and responded during the AGM. - 6.
-Members who would like to express their views or ask questions during the AGM may register themselves as a speaker by sending email to complaint@hindoostan.com between 9.00 a.m. on Wednesday, August 30, 2023 and 5.00 p.m. on Friday, September 01, 2023. - 7.
+Questions / queries received by the Company till 5.00 p.m. on Tuesday, September 17, 2024 shall only be considered and responded during the AGM. - 6.
+Members who would like to express their views or ask questions during the AGM may register themselves as a speaker by sending email to complaint@hindoostan.com between 9.00 a.m. on Saturday, September 14, 2024 and 5.00 p.m. on Tuesday, September 17, 2024. - 7.
 The Company reserves the right to restrict the number of questions and number of speakers, as appropriate for smooth conduct of the AGM. - 8.
 All the documents referred to in the accompanying Notice and Explanatory Statements, shall be available for inspection through electronic mode, the request be sent to complaint@hindoostan.com. - 9.
-The Register of Directors and Key Managerial Personnel and their Shareholding maintained under Section 170 of the Act, the Register of Contracts or arrangements in which Directors are interested under Section 189 of the Act shall be available for inspection by the members electronically up to the date of $119^{\text{th}}$ AGM, the request be sent to complaint@hindoostan.com.
+The Register of Directors and Key Managerial Personnel and their Shareholding maintained under Section 170 of the Act, the Register of Contracts or arrangements in which Directors are interested under Section 189 of the Act shall be available for inspection by the members electronically up to the date of 120th AGM, the request be sent to complaint@hindoostan.com.